bpanel-org/bpanel-docs/docs/guide-node-info.md

 export default { localPlugins, plugins };
 ```

-If you're already running webpack with the `watch` flag (e.g. with `npm run watch:dev`), you'll want to stop that process and restart it.
+If you're already running webpack with the `watch` flag (e.g. with `npm run start:dev`), you'll want to stop that process and restart it.
 A script will run to prepare and build all your plugins so that they will be accessible to bPanel.
 You can also run `make watch` in your plugin directory to watch for changes there.

 ```bash
 cd path/to/node-view